-The Wrocław Philharmonic Choir was founded in 2006 by Andrzej Kosendiak and since its inception functions under the directorship of Agnieszka Frankow-Żelazny.
+The NFM Wrocław Philharmonic Choir was founded in 2006 by Andrzej Kosendiak and since its inception functions under the directorship of Agnieszka Frankow-Żelazny.
 In a short space of time it has established itself as one of Poland’s leading choral ensembles, thanks to its rich and varied repertoire, which includes works from the Renaissance to the contemporary, and a cappella to vocal-instrumental in the form of oratorio, opera, and the symphony.
-It has collaborated with such distinguished conductors as Paul McCreesh, Jacek Kaspszyk, Krzysztof Penderecki, James MacMillan, Łukasz Borowicz, Mike Brewer, Bob Chilcott, and Jan Łukaszewski.
+It has collaborated with such distinguished conductors as Paul McCreesh, Giovanni Antonini, Jacek Kaspszyk, Krzysztof Penderecki, James MacMillan, Bob Chilcott and Jan Łukaszewski.

-The ensemble has participated in recordings of Franz Xaver Richter’s compositions under the baton of Andrzej Kosendiak (2009), Hanna Kulenty’s Music 4 album with Wrocław Chamber Orchestra Leopoldinum under Ernst Kovacic (2011), Hector Berlioz’s monumental Grande Messe des Morts (2011) and Mendelssohn’s Elijah (2012) – both under Paul McCreesh.
-The choir’s first own a cappella album, Words Painted with Sounds, and a CD with Bob Chilcott’s music The Seeds of Stars were released in 2012.
+The ensemble has participated in recordings of Franz Xaver Richter’s compositions under the baton of Andrzej Kosendiak (2009), Hanna Kulenty’s Music 4 album with Wrocław Chamber Orchestra Leopoldinum under Ernst Kovacic (2011), Berlioz’s monumental Grande Messe des Morts (2011), Mendelssohn’s Elijah (2012), Britten’s War Requiem (2013) – all three under Paul McCreesh.
+The choir’s first own a cappella album, Words Painted with Sounds and a CD with Bob Chilcott’s music The Seeds of Stars were released in 2012.
+Future plans include concert in Ankara, Turkey in April 2014 and a new a cappella album to be released in June 2014.

 "The preparation of the Agnieszka Franków-Żelazny’s Choir was excellent; the choir carried out its musical task perfectly."